Note: This review is not sponsored and I bought both pumps with my own money.

 - Pouring the milk out of the Willow Go proved to be frustrating and unpredictable.

 I’ll elaborate on this point, as well.
-With the Willow Go, you don’t have to remove any parts to pour out your milk into a storage bag.
+With the Go model, you don’t have to remove any parts to pour out your milk into a storage bag.
 You simply remove the pump from your bra and tilt it so that the milk pours out of a small spout at the top of the pump.

 However, this did not work smoothly for me.
 The milk would come out in a very slow stream sometimes and for no apparent reason.
 It would also have bursts of pouring out fast and then slow, causing the milk to have an entirely unpredictable path and thus making a mess.